 Clinic Owner, Physical Therapist

-Rhiannon Ohman has been a physical therapist at MOSAIC for eight years, in which time she has developed her clinical expertise through dedication to the well-being of her patients and the community.
-Her experience has advanced her knowledge and proficiency at treating pediatric neurological, musculoskeletal, and orthopedic disorders, as well as autism spectrum disorders.
-Rhiannon’s professional interests include a focus on pediatric balance and coordination impairments, torticollis and plagiocephaly, and toe walking.
+Rhiannon has been a pediatric physical therapist at MOSAIC since 2009, in which time she has developed her clinical expertise through dedication to the well-being of her patients and the community.
+Rhiannon graduated from Montana State University, Bozeman in 2004 with a BS in Psychology and was immediately accepted into the accredited physical therapy program at Eastern Washington University, where she graduated as a Doctor of Physical Therapy (DPT) in 2007.
+Her experience has advanced her knowledge and proficiency at treating pediatric neurological, musculoskeletal, and orthopedic disorders, especially in birth to 5 years of age.
+Rhiannon’s professional interests include gross motor delay, neurological conditions, balance and coordination impairments, torticollis and plagiocephaly, and toe walking.

 Raised in the Gallatin Valley, Rhiannon takes advantage of the Montana culture and climate by spending time outdoors with her husband, son, and two bulldogs.
 She is a longtime Seahawks fan who loves sports.